mhmoudsami/Example-Use-of-laravel-macro-trait/README.md

 # Example-Use-of-laravel-macro-trait
-This File Demonstrate How To Use Laravel Macro Trait To Add Method To Your Classes @ Runtime --
+This Repo Demonstrate How To Use Laravel Macro Trait To Add Method To Your Classes @ Runtime --
 # What is Laravel Macro Trait
 Laravel Macro Trait Is a Utility That Gives U The Ability To add Methods To Your Class At Run Time